AQUA-FAANG/salmon-trout-pike-alignment/readme.md

 # Genome alignment with cactus by syntenic blocks

-We apply a strategy to improve whole genome alignments by splitting the genomes into __blocks__ of duplicate syntenic regions in the salmonid genomes.
-We are aligning salmon, trout and pike (Ssal, Omyk, Eluc) where the duplicated salmonid genomes are split into two __sub-genomes__ (suffixed _A and _B).
-The salmonid synteny table contains a manually curated set of regions corresponding to each of the salmon chromosome.
-Note that the table uses salmon chromosome as reference for each block, i.e. the each block contains an entire Ssal chromosome as Ssal_A, but for the other genomes it can contain multiple regions from multiple chromosomes.
-Each block can be identified using Ssal_A as the block ID (e.g. ssa01).
+This repository contains the scripts used to generate salmonid whole genome alignments.
+We found that feeding the entire genome directly into the cactus genome aligner performed poorly for the duplicated genomes.
+We therefore apply a strategy for improving the alignments by splitting genomes into __blocks__ of duplicate syntenic regions.
+The genomes of salmon, trout, and pike (Ssal, Omyk, Eluc) are aligned, with the duplicated salmonid genomes split into two __sub-genomes__ (suffixed _A and _B).

+The __blocks__ are manually curated and can be found in the table `Salmonid_Synteny_for_alignments_2023.04.12.xlsx`.
+The Atlantic salmon chromosomes are used as reference, i.e. there is one block for each salmon chromosome (this is Ssal_A in the table and is used as block ID).
+For each block the coordinates for the corresponding syntenic regions in the other (sub-)genomes are specified (typically multiple regions from multiple chromosomes).
+Note that every part of each genome is represented twice in the table since a duplicated genome is used as reference.

+The coordinates from the alignments output from cactus are relative to the extractes syntenic regions, a.k.a. __block coordinates__, and must be converted back to original coordinates.

+## Overview
+This repository contains a set of scripts to:
-The first step is to extract the sequences for each synteny block.
-The names of the extracted sequences are
+1. Extract sequences for each synteny block.
+2. Align the blocks using Cactus.
+3. Convert the resulting HAL files to MAF files.
+4. Convert the block coordinates in the MAF files back to the original coordinates
+5. Perform block coordinate conversion on BED files to enable the use of halLiftover.
+6. Additional tool to convert MAF to PAF files.

+## Prerequisites
+- R
+- samtools
+- cactus (includes halLiftover and hal2maf)

+## Setup
+For now the scripts are hardcoded to use my local setup, including the use of slurm jobs and environment modules, so some modification is needed to make them run elsewhere.
+Cactus was run using singurity by pulling the docker image from https://github.com/ComparativeGenomicsToolkit/cactus/releases

+## Workflow

+### Sequence Extraction
-* extractBlocks.R - Reads the synteny table and generates a directory structure (one for each salmon chromosome) and the commands (samtools faidx) needed to extract the corresponding blocks for each (sub-)genome
+* `extractBlocks.R`: Reads the synteny table and generates a directory structure (one for each salmon chromosome) and the commands (samtools faidx) needed to extract the corresponding blocks for each (sub-)genome.
-* run_extractBlocks.job.sh - Actually runs the commands generated. (had to do it this way because I couldn't get samtools to run from R)
+* `run_extractBlocks.job.sh`: Executes the commands generated in the previous step.
+(This was necessary because samtools wouldn't run directly from R).

+### Cactus Alignment
-* run_cactus.job.sh - slurm array to run cactus for each of the directories (one for salmong chromosome)
+* `run_cactus.job.sh`: Slurm array that runs Cactus for each of the directories (one for each salmon chromosome).

+###  Coordinate Conversion
-* run_hal2maf.job.sh - slurm array that runs hal2maf and fix_maf.py (writes data/salmon-trout-pike)
+* `run_hal2maf.job.sh`: Slurm array that runs hal2maf ($1 is reference genome "Ssal_A" by default).
-* run_fix_maf.job.sh - slurm array to run fix_maf only (with keeping the A/B suffix)
+* `run_fix_maf.job.sh`: Slurm array that runs `fix_maf.py`, only keeping the A/B suffix.
-* makeChromSizes.R - make a table of chromosome sizes needed for fix_maf
-* fix_maf.py - Converts the coordinates from block coordinates to full genome coordinates (optionally keep the _A/_B suffix)
+* `fix_maf.py`: Converts coordinates from block coordinates to full genome coordinates (optionally keeps the _A/_B suffix).
-* maf2pafs.py - Converts maf file to pairwise .paf files that can be viewed in jbrowse
+* `makeChromSizes.R`: Generates a table of chromosome sizes needed for `fix_maf.py`.

+## Tools

+### halLiftover with coordinate conversion
-## halLiftover bed files with synteny block alignments
+To use halLiftover with synteny block alignments, perform the following steps:

-Since the hal files contains subsequences we need to convert any coordinates to "block coordinates", i.e. coordinates relative to the sub-sequences.
-We also need to split the bed file since each block has its own hal file.
-Then halLiftover can be ran for each block.
-The resulting bed files need to be converted back to the original coordinates (and can be concatenated)

-* split_bed_to_blocks.R - Convert coordinates in BED file to block coordinates and split
+1. Convert coordinates in BED file to block coordinates and split with `split_bed_to_blocks.R`.
+2. Run halLiftover for each block using `run_halLiftover.job.sh`.
-* fix_bed.py - Convert coordinates in BED file from block coordinates to sequence coordinates
+3. Convert coordinates in BED files from block coordinates to sequence coordinates using `fix_bed.py`.

+### MAF to PAF
+* `maf2pafs.py`: Converts MAF files to pairwise .PAF files that can be viewed in JBrowse.